Jarron Gilbert: Pre-draft

-Prior to the 2009 NFL Draft, Gilbert gained Internet notoriety for a YouTube video featuring him jumping out of a swimming pool.
+Prior to the 2009 NFL draft, Gilbert gained Internet notoriety for a YouTube video featuring him jumping out of a swimming pool.

 Chicago Bears

+Gilbert played in four games for the Bears during the 2009 season, posting one solo tackle.

 New York Jets

 On September 7, 2010, the New York Jets claimed Gilbert off of waivers.
 Gilbert was assigned to the team's practice squad.
 On October 27, 2010, Gilbert was promoted to the active roster.
 Gilbert was waived by the team on November 18, 2010.
 Gilbert re-signed to the team's practice squad the following day.
 Gilbert was waived on September 3, 2011.
 He was re-signed to the practice squad on September 4, 2011.
 Gilbert was released from the practice squad on November 9, 2011.

 Gilbert was re-signed to the team's practice squad on November 19, 2011.

 Buffalo Bills

 Gilbert was signed to the Buffalo Bills' active roster on December 17, 2011.
 The Bills waived Gilbert on August 31, 2012.
 On December 31, 2012, the Bills signed Gilbert to a future contract.
 Gilbert was waived on August 30, 2013.